Kagami/avif.js/README.md

 ## Technical details for nerds

-AVIF file is basically AV1 keyframe packed inside ISOBMFF container, almost identical to the HEIF structure, except AV1 video format instead of HEVC is used.
+AVIF file is basically an AV1 keyframe packed inside ISOBMFF container, almost identical to the HEIF structure, except AV1 video format instead of HEVC is used.
 Latest versions of Chrome and Firefox support AV1 video decoding, but still can't display AVIF images, it usually takes some time before new format